A quote from Dan...

-A native of Oregon, Dan began taking piano lessons when he was nine years old and continued through high school where he also served as the accompanist for the choral groups and stage plays.
-Several times in junior high and high school, while studying with Maxine Martin, Dan was selected as an Oregon Music Teacher’s Association (O.M.T.A.) syllabus winner, which resulted in his performing in recitals on the state level.
-He went on to earn his Bachelor of Music degree in piano performance at Pacific Lutheran University, where he studied with Dr. Calvin Knapp.
+A native of Oregon, Dan began studying classical piano with Maxine Martin at the age of nine.
+Several times in junior high and high school, Dan was selected as an Oregon Music Teacher’s Association syllabus winner, giving him the experience of performing in recitals on the state level.
+He went on to earn a Bachelor of Music in Piano Performance at Pacific Lutheran University, where he studied with Dr. Calvin Knapp.

 Following three national tours as a pianist and singer/songwriter, and the release of three albums in the Contemporary Christian genre, Dan moved to Los Angeles and enrolled in the film scoring program at U.C.L.A.
 Soon he was scoring for television and working as a pianist and session musician.

 Wanting to further expand his musical vision, Dan eventually moved to London to study electroacoustic composition with two pioneers in the field, Denis Smalley and Simon Emmerson.
 “I was very grateful for the opportunity to learn from these two masters in the genre and grow as a composer.”
 Considered by some to be on the outskirts of avant-garde, electroacoustic music is commonly void of traditional instruments and melody.
 Dan earned his Master of Music in Electroacoustic Composition from London’s City University.

 Since returning to the United States, Dan has continued to compose, record, and perform.

 Dan has released six albums in the new age/contemporary instrumental genre:

 Solo Piano (1998)